Shopping Actions has a new name! Shopping Actions is now Buy on Google. You’ll see the new name across the help center. Learn more

 - Orders that aren’t shipped within three days of the shipment date: Orders that haven’t been shipped within three days of the “ship-by date” will be automatically canceled, and Google will not be able to facilitate the transaction.
 You’ll be responsible for return costs for all canceled orders.
 You must notify Google that the order has been shipped and provide tracking information to prevent such a cancellation.

-About commissions (for non-migrated merchants in the US and merchants in France)
+About commissions (for non-migrated retailers in the US and retailers in France)

-These are the commissions you’ll be charged when you participate in Shopping Actions.
+These are the commissions you’ll be charged when you participate in Buy on Google.

-- Shopping Actions sales commission: This is the commission fee on all sales, including refunds and adjustments in a calendar month.
+- Buy on Google sales commission: This is the commission fee on all sales, including refunds and adjustments in a calendar month.
 This commission is based off of categories in the Terms of Service and includes any applicable commission discounts.

-- Shopping Actions shipping commission fee: This is the commission on any shipping fees that are associated with orders.
-Here, commission rate is an average blended rate of the commission rate for items in the order multiplied by the shipping cost associated with the order.
+- Buy on Google shipping commission fee: This is the commission on any shipping fees that are associated with orders.
+Here, commission rate is an average blended rate of the commission rate for products in the order multiplied by the shipping cost associated with the order.

-- Shopping Actions return shipping fee: This is the fee associated with returned orders to recoup the cost of shipping returns (check the terms of service for the rate).
+- Buy on Google return shipping fee: This is the fee associated with returned orders to recoup the cost of shipping returns (check the terms of service for the rate).
 If there are multiple returns from a single order, it's possible to have multiple return shipping charges for the same order.

-- Shopping Actions issue-related refund and replacement fee: This amount represents Google-provided refunds for reasons including but not limited to the following:
+- Buy on Google issue-related refund and replacement fee: This amount represents Google-provided refunds for reasons including but not limited to the following:

 - Incorrect price charged